Insektaure/pkDex/README.md

 - If an override key is missing, the app will fall back to the original text in the XML.

 Locales follow Borealis conventions and the app automatically loads the system locale with a fallback to en-US.

+Choose language in Settings (no Borealis changes required):
+- Go to the Settings tab > Language.
+- Pick a locale (Auto/System, en-US, fr, fr-FR).
+The choice is saved to /config/pkDex/config.ini under the key `i18n_locale`.
+- The selected locale is applied to game data and runtime messages via the app-level i18n loader.
+UI XML strings still follow the system locale (Borealis behavior) — this avoids modifying the Borealis library.

 Changing the settings will generate a `config.ini` file in the `/config/pkDex` directory, which will be used to store user preferences.